The intricate pattern of the brain: the memory object

 We see the angle under which the surface is tilted, if any.
 We see the materials that the ball and the surface are made up out of.
 We have memories of many things rolling.
 These memories are made up out of the discoveries of certain patterns.
 Rolling a marble on high pile carpet will not make it roll far.
 Rolling on a marble surface will make it travel a lot farther.
 So rolling on a hard surface works better than rolling on a soft surface.

 To say it in another way, you can recognize an entire pattern even when the event is just half way.
 There are enough memory objects that trigger the recognition of the pattern.
-Since you recognize the entire pattern, you can unlock the entire thing in the LTM and make a prediction via the WM in the senses.
+Since you recognize the entire pattern, you can unlock the entire thing in the memory and make a prediction.
 This does not apply only to the pattern discovered as a whole, but also all sub-patterns in the form of underlying memory objects that haven been (unconsciously) observed in the greater pattern.

 Memories are logical